-Complete Streets Evaluation: Understanding Complete Streets in the Greater Golden Horseshoe was developed based on a review of Complete Streets documents from 26 municipalities across North America, and informed by a focus group comprised of local experts.
+The Complete Streets Evaluation Tool was developed based on a review of Complete Streets documents from 26 municipalities across North America, and informed by a focus group comprised of local experts.
 The Tool lists 21 performance indicators to assess the effectiveness of Complete Streets projects, organized into four broad goals that Complete Streets aim to achieve:

 The report also provides information on the state of the practice, challenges and opportunities related to the evaluation of Complete Streets projects and initiatives.
 Integrating project evaluation into Complete Streets planning and implementation practices is vital for supporting wider adoption of Complete Streets into communities across Ontario.
 The evaluation of projects is especially important in the context of the Provincial Policy Statement (PPS) Performance Monitoring Framework, which emphasizes the need for indicators to evaluate public policy and impacts of initiatives.